GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

 ### Write an outline

 Putting together an outline for your post is a good first step.
-It will help you to organize your thoughts on the subject matter.
+It helps you to organize your thoughts on the subject.
 An outline also helps you to see how much material you have to cover.

-Posts on web.dev tend to be relatively short.
+Posts on web.dev tend to be short.
-If you have a lot of material to cover, consider how to break down this content.
+If you have a lot of material to cover, consider how to break it down.
 You could write an overview, then write more detailed pieces on specific parts of the feature later.
 Or, it might be that there is already a good introduction to the subject available on the web; therefore, your post could go into more detail on a particular part of the feature and link to the third-party overview.

 An outline doesn't need to be anything fancy.
-A list of the main headings with a brief description of what you will cover in that section is all it takes.
+A list of the main headings with a brief description of what you will cover in each section is all it takes.

 If you share this outline with the tech writer working with you, they can make suggestions and help you to decide what to cover.